voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 We want to encourage our legislators to listen to their constituents.

-So we'll take their single Representation Score, and grade legislators *against each other*, on a curve.
+So we'll take their all-time score, and grade legislators *against each other*, on a curve.

 Those who most listen to their constituents will get an **A+**.
 Those who most ignore their constituents will get an **F**.

 See the chart to the right for the specific breakdowns by percentile.

 And we can do this for each party independently.
-Republican scores separate from Democrats.
+Republicans separate from Democrats.
 This means that any red vs blue bias on United gets cancelled out.

-We'll publish these grades weekly, monthly, and per legislative session, creating a permanent accountability record.
-You can sign up for automatic updates.
+We'll update these grades in real-time, creating a permanent accountability record.

 #### Divide and Conquer